Carcraftz/TLS-Fingerprint-API/README.md

 # TLS-Fingerprint-API
-A server that proxies requests and uses CycleTLS to modify your clienthello and prevent your requests from being fingerprinted.
+A server that proxies requests and uses CycleTLS & fhttp (fork of net/http) to modify your clienthello and prevent your requests from being fingerprinted.

 ## How to use: